MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/scheduling.entities.md

 **Scheduling**

 - **Resources** </br>
    Anything that needs to be scheduled can be termed as **Resources**.
-This can be personnel, crews, service centers, company assets (equipment), accounts, or contacts.
+These resources can be personnel, crews, service centers, company assets (equipment), accounts, or contacts.

   [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Create and set up bookable resources](resources-service-scheduling.md)